All Products

 EMR_SPARK_STREAMING

-A distributed SQL query engine suitable for interactive analysis across multiple data sources.
+A distributed SQL query engine suitable for interactive analysis and querying across multiple data sources.

 267